SamraAzizi/Games/tic_tac_toe/README.md

 ## Customization

 - You can modify the symbols used for the players by changing the `"X"` and `"O"` strings in the `players` list.
-- Feel free to adjust the board size by modifying the dimensions of the `board` list.